recameron/DigiCapEmailer/README.md

 # Digital Time Capsule Emailer

-This is a Google Cloud Function that retrieves scheduled "digital time capsule" messages from a MongoDB collection and emails them to recipients when their unlock date has arrived.
+This is a Google Cloud Function that retrieves scheduled "digital time capsule" messages from a Google Firestore collection and emails them to recipients when their unlock date has arrived.
 This is meant to add emailing functionality to DigiCap (https://github.com/recameron/DigiCap).

 ## Features

 - Automatically checks for unsent messages with unlock dates in the past
 - Sends the messages via Gmail's SMTP server
-- Marks messages as "sent" in MongoDB to avoid duplication
+- Marks messages as "sent" in Firestore to avoid duplication
 - Deployable via `gcloud` CLI

 ## Notes